Please do not contact this university directly.

 Japanese and English

-The curriculum is designed to assist students in attaining the high level of Japanese proficiency required for research and other academic activities in specialised disciplines.
+- The Japanese Language Program - designed to assist students in attaining the high level of Japanese proficiency required for research and other academic activities in specialised disciplines.
 The programme offers a wide range of course levels and subjects, so it is easy for students to find a program that fits their needs.

 - Academic Year: April - January